chase-moskal/cynic/README.md

 *simple async run-anywhere js testing framework*

-- run in node, browser, puppeteer, or elsewhere
+- run in node, browser, puppeteer, or anywhere
-- tests are just async functions, return booleans to pass or fail
+- test suites are nested async functions
 - es modules and commonjs are both supported
-- no goofy assertion library: pure javascript, just return results or throw strings
-- the examples here are in typescript, but of course you can go vanilla js
+- all examples here are typescript, but of course you can go vanilla js

 ## get cynical and make a test suite